bristolpl/uob-cs-exam/README.md

 # uob-cs-exam

 University of Bristol CS Exam template.
-Hopefully compatible with both Windows and *nix
+Hopefully compatible with both Windows and Linux/Unix.

 Based on a template first put together by Martijn Stam and Nicolas Wu in 2017-2018.